 One of Edinburgh’s best-known visitor attractions

-The Real Mary King’s Close, a 5-star visitor attraction, lies hidden beneath the City Chambers on Edinburgh’s Royal Mile.
+Edinburgh’s Mary King’s Close, a 5-star visitor attraction, lies hidden beneath the city chambers on the Royal Mile.

 The City Chambers, today the meeting place for the City of Edinburgh Council, began life as the John and Robert Adam designed Royal Exchange opened by Lord Provost George Drummond in 1760.
-Intended as a forum for Edinburgh’s merchants, it never proved popular.
+Intended as a forum for the city’s merchants, it never proved popular.

 Author of Capital of the Mind, James Buchan, describing the building of the Royal Exchange, said “Part of the site was occupied by a disreputable relic of old Edinburgh, the grim and gousty Mary King’s Close…”

-As a terrible outbreak of plague swept through Edinburgh in 1645, the close and its maze of passageways and homes was largely abandoned.
+As a terrible outbreak of plague swept through Scotland’s capital city in 1645, the close and its maze of passageways and homes were largely abandoned.